Pediatric Nurse

 Maryville University

 Maryville University offers four online options for licensed registered nurses who want to become pediatric nurse practitioners.
 Students will gain skills in preventative care and disease management.
 Degree options include a master’s of science in nursing, a bachelor’s of nursing to doctor of nursing practice (BSN-to-DNP), a post-master’s nurse practitioner certificate, and an MSN-to-DNP.
-All of these programs are offered exclusively through distance learning, allowing students to advance their education and careers without having to relocate.
+All of these programs are offered exclusively through distance learning, allowing students to advance their education and careers without relocating.

 Admission requirements vary based on the degree pursued, but all of them require applicants to have an unencumbered nursing license and to have completed at least a bachelor’s of science in nursing.
 Coursework will also vary by program but will include a set of core nurse practitioner classes followed by pediatric-specific courses.
 Students are required to complete clinical experiences at an approved site near them.